mainsail-crew/mainsail/docs/update-guide/klipper.md

 git pull
 ```

-Restart Klipper using the command `sudo service klipper restart` and check the `klippy.log`.  if Klipper startsed correctly without any errors you may continue.
+Restart Klipper using the command `sudo service klipper restart` and check the `klippy.log`.  if Klipper started correctly without any errors you may continue.

 ### Klipper configuration changes
 If you have any issues after updating your Klipper instance, you can check the configuration changes [here](https://github.com/KevinOConnor/klipper/blob/master/docs/Config_Changes.md).